clairegregg/clairegregg.github.io/aboutme.md

 title: About me
 ---

-Hi, I'm Claire!👋 I'm a 4th Year computer science student studying in Trinity College Dublin.
+Hi, I'm Claire!👋 I just graduated from my integrated Master's and Bachelor's degree in Computer Science from Trinity College Dublin.
 I have a particular interest in technical infrastructure, and how systems work.
 I love well written and well-structured code.

 ___
 ___

 ## Education
-### Integrated Bachelor/Master in Computer Science
+### Bachelor in Computer Science - *Trinity College Dublin*
-*2020-Present (planned graduation in June 2025)*
-- First Class Honours in **Year 3**.
-(Book prize)
-- First Class Honours in **Year 2**.
-(Book prize)
+*2020-2024*
-- First Class Honours in **Year 1**.
-(Book prize)
+First Class Honours - Book Prizes in years 1-3.

+### Master in Computer Science - *Trinity College Dublin*
+*2024-2025*
+Distinction.

 ___

 ## Work experience
 ### Lab Demonstrator
-*2022-Present*
+*2022-2024*

 I was selected for these roles based on my academic performance.
 I worked as a demonstrator and advisor in labs for the following modules:
 - **Introduction to Programming:** A year 1 Computer Science module teaching Java.
 - **Computer Engineering I:** A year 1 Engineering module teaching C++.
 - **Computer Networks:** A year 3 Computer Science module.
+- **Symbolic Programming:** A year 3 Computer Science module teaching Prolog.

+### Google Internship (SRE Intern)
+*Summer 2024*

+In this 12 week internship, I worked independently to modernise existing SRE operational tooling.
+For this, I worked in Go.
+I improved the structure of the code, modularising the tools, while also making use of improved dependencies which introduced new features.
+This included improved load balancing and introducing load shedding.
+These tools are used for monitoring and incident response.
+Previously, these tools could be made unusable if their load became too high.
+Now, load shedding can be easily installed to ensure the tools remain usable in high-strain situations.

+During this internship, I wrote several design documents, and participated in peer review of code.
+I performed benchmarking and load testing against both tools to provide quantifiable results of my work.

 ### Software Engineering Intern (LexisNexis Risk Solutions)
 *January 2024 - June 2024*